AdaCore/gsh/README.md

 General Information
 -------------------

-GSH is an implementation of a POSIX shell developed for the Windows platform.
+GSH is an implementation of a [POSIX shell](http://pubs.opengroup.org/onlinepubs/9699919799/) developed for the Windows platform.

-The current focus of the project is to provide an efficient UNIX shell implementation for Windows for non interactive usage.
+The aim of the project is to provide an efficient UNIX shell instantiation for Windows, for non interactive usage.

-GSH can be used to compile projects depending on autotools, UNIX make, ...
+GSH can be used to compile projects depending on autotools, UNIX make,...
-As it targets specifically Windows platform, implementation differs quite significantly from the most used ones such as bash, zsh.
-For example the shell implementation does not depends on the fork system call (and doesn't try to emulate that system call as on Cygwin) and thus can achieve better performance.
-The gain in time can be up to 3 or 4 in comparison to projects such as Cygwin.
+As it targets specifically Windows platform, GSH differs significantly from the most used ones such as bash, zsh.
+Among others, its implementation does not depend on the ['fork system call'](https://en.wikipedia.org/wiki/Fork_%28system_call%29) and doesn't emulate that system call (as it's done on Cygwin).
+This allows better compiling performance (the build times can be up to 3 or 4 times faster than builds performed by projects such as Cygwin).

 Build & Installation
 --------------------